ANNE JONES Co-Founder

 DAN GONZALEZ Co-Founder

-Dan studied engineering at Dartmouth College before becoming a high school physics teacher, first in an urban community near Boston and then at Milton Academy.
-After Milton, Dan joined Manhattan Prep, a global leader in test preparation.
+Dan studied engineering at Dartmouth College before becoming a high school physics teacher.
+After teaching for 2 years, Dan joined Manhattan Prep, a global leader in test preparation.
 He became president of the company in 2011 shortly after it was acquired by Kaplan.
 Over the next 4+ years, Dan led the company through its post-acquisition period, working with the broader team to find a successful balance between financial success, program quality, and company culture.
 After Manhattan Prep, Dan joined Kaplan Test Prep’s leadership team where he oversaw an operations division that worked to deliver education services at scale.

 KAT JACKSON Director of Partnerships

 A lifelong Tar Heel and graduate of UNC and NC State, Kat has dedicated her career to building community engagement programs in higher and secondary education and philanthropy.
 As Director of Engagement at Saint Mary’s School in Raleigh, Kat worked with local entrepreneurs and social impact organizations to design curricula modeling empowered leadership for the school’s all-female student population.
 Before Saint Mary’s, she developed alumni initiatives at the Morehead-Cain Foundation and the UNC Chapel Hill General Alumni Association, including three programs which have grown into successful, annual alumni events for the greater University.
 At District C, she is doing the work that she loves most: connecting coaches and students to business partnerships through real-work learning experiences.

 Board of Directors

 JESS EKSTROM Founder & CEO, Headbands of Hope